SergiusTheBest/plog/README.md

 - function name
 - message

+*Note: Source file name isn't captured by default.
+To enable it define PLOG_CAPTURE_FILE.*

 Also [Record](#record) has a number of overloaded stream output operators to construct a message.

-*Source file name isn't captured by default.
-To enable it define PLOG_CAPTURE_FILE.*

 ```cpp
 class Record